CodeoNordic/just-another-calendar/documentation/for-javascript-developers/installation.md

 # Installation (For JavaScript developers)
-This document will guide you, the JavaScript deveoper, through installing and setting up the development environment, in order to modify and test the source code.
+This document provides the instructions to installing and setting up the development environment, in order to modify and test the source code.

 ## Prerequisites